slanghout/Programmeerproject/PROCESS.md

 - Hover over map shows the bullets
 - Colors of the bullet chart correspond to data
 - Commented and cleaned out code

+## Day 17
+- Code function names corrected
+- Commented all my code
+- Created the Sources page and added the sources